Think Twice! How Processed Meals Are Destroying Your Gut Health

 Reduced Probiotic and Prebiotic Intake

 Probiotics (good bacteria) and prebiotics (food for good bacteria) are important for a healthy gut.
-Fermented foods like yogurt, kimchi, and kefir help balance the gut microbiome.
-However, RTE meals lack these beneficial components, leading to an imbalance in gut bacteria, which can cause digestive issues and weaken the immune system.
+For instance, fermented foods like yogurt, kimchi, and kefir help balance the gut microbiome.

 How to Protect Your Gut Health?